kvichans/cuda_find_in_files4/readme.md

 # Find in files X

-insert result inside bottom panel like notepad++
+* insert result inside bottom panel like notepad++

+* add two button:

 _Find in Current Tab_ button:
 It finds keywords in the active document.